AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following bug fixes:

 * Unable to download digital assets protected by DRM in Turkish locale.

-* Unable to open and download the existing reports containing assets with multi-line title.
+* Unable to open and download the existing reports containing assets with multi line title.
 * When you download assets using [!UICONTROL Download] button from the action bar, a maximum of 1000 assets are downloaded.
 * Incorrect name of PSD type assets, when viewing in the Content Tree.
 * [!UICONTROL Delete Rendition] option on the asset details page is not working.
 * Misaligned title and size of assets in download pop-up window.

-* Unable to load folders in a card view if you switch from tree view.

-* Even if the [!UICONTROL Fast Download] is enabled in the [!UICONTROL Download Settings] for both editors and admins, the specific tenants are not able to download the expired assets.

-* The user interface error is not localized while creating a report when all the checkboxes are not selected.

 * While creating a report, labels are not localized.
 * Support administrators were termed as administrators in Brand Portal.

 ## Previous releases